Furikuda/bork/docs/internals/security.rst

 Combining encryption with compression can be insecure in some contexts (e.g. online protocols).

-There was some discussion about this in :issue:`1040` and for Borg some developers concluded this is no problem at all, some concluded this is hard and extremely slow to exploit and thus no problem in practice.
+There was some discussion about this in :issue:`1040` and for Bork some developers concluded this is no problem at all, some concluded this is hard and extremely slow to exploit and thus no problem in practice.